trinker/regexr/README.md

 )
 ```

 Some may prefer that the `construct` script contains no names and/or comments.
-The user may also wish to place comments indented below the *regular expression chunks* or names outdented and above the *regular expression chunks*.
+The user may also wish to place comments indented below the *sub-expressions* or names outdented and above the *sub-expressions*.

 ```r